跳转到主要内容

 Safe Streets Corridor Studies

-Safety issues identified by staff and the community through the RSAs are prioritized -- based on crash history, equity indicators, and other metrics -- for quick-build countermeasure improvements funded by the city's Vision Zero Rapid Build Safety Program (CIP PW-R-205).
+Safety issues identified by the community and staff through the RSAs process are prioritized -- based on crash history, equity indicators and other metrics -- for quick-build countermeasure improvements funded by the city's Vision Zero Rapid Build Safety Program (CIP PW-R-205).
 RSA-informed corridor safety improvement priorities along the HIN are also cross-referenced with upcoming/ongoing capital investment projects to identify implementation opportunities that pool city budget resources.
 Safety improvements can include radar feedback signs, wayfinding signage, pedestrian crossings, medians, speed cushions, traffic calming, asphalt art, before/after assessments and other tools to help inform future investments.

 Staff also pursue external funding sources -- through grants and partnerships -- to accelerate the realization of HIN corridor safety improvements.